mattermost/mattermost-plugin-calls/README.md

 ## Load testing

-Refer to [load-test client documentation](lt/README) for information on how to simulate and load-test calls.
+Refer to the load-test client [documentation](lt/) for information on how to simulate and load-test calls.

 ## License